Live Events

 July 22 at 7pm | Portland, OR

-People For the American Way president Svante Myrick shares reflections on the state of our democracy and how creative civic engagement can play a role in strengthening it.
-He will also share his inspiring life story going from a childhood in homelessness to becoming the youngest mayor in New York state history.
-He will be joined by artists Roger Peet and Cleon Peterson, who both graciously contributed art to the action kit.
+People For the American Way president Svante Myrick shared his inspiring life story going from a childhood in homelessness to becoming the youngest mayor in New York state history as well as reflections on the state of our democracy.
+Artists Roger Peet and Cleon Peterson, who both graciously contributed art to the action kit, shared their journeys as artists and advice they have for emerging artists who want to make a social impact.

-University Club of St. Paul, hosted by SubText Books
+The University Club of Saint Paul, hosted by SubText Books

 August 8 at 2 pm | Santa Monica, CA

-Diesel Book Store in partnership with the Santa Monica Library
+Diesel, A Book Store in partnership with the Friends of the Santa Monica Library

 Ithaca Is Books Festival in partnership with Buffalo Street Books